DearXuan7392/EasyTweak/README.md

 Enchantment:
   # Silk touch still conflicts with Fortune.
   Disable_Enchantments_Conflict: false
-  # Enchantments of the bow are still work on crossbow.
-  Share_Enchantments_To_Crossbow: false
   # Bow or crossbow with Infinite do not need arrows in the backpack to be used.
   Real_Infinity: false
+  # Enchantments of the bow are still work on crossbow.
+  Better_Crossbow: false
   # The max cost in anvil is 39.
   Never_Expensive: false
   # The tool with Mending will directly deduct XP instead of durability.